YankeyNwolle/Grade-Satistic/README.md

 This program calculates and displays grade statistics for a university course based on student exam points and completed exercises.
 It takes student data as input, calculates grades, and then presents statistics including average points, pass percentage, and grade distribution.

+**Note:** I'm a beginner programmer, and this is my first project.
+I'm excited to learn and improve my skills, so any feedback or suggestions are welcome!

 ## Features

 * **Input:** Accepts student data in the format "exam points exercises completed" (e.g., "15 87").
 Input continues until an empty line is entered.